google/fonts/cc-by-sa/knowledge/modules/advancing_type/lessons/space/content.md

-1. Space—where typography begins

-Type is, in essence,  a series of shapes, in various combinations, hanging onto a framework of rectangles.
-Typography can contain a lot of different elements, beyond text and space, like symbols, icons, rules, ornaments, and effects.
+[Type](/glossary/type) is, in essence,  a series of shapes, in various combinations, hanging onto a framework of rectangles.
+[Typography](/glossary/typography) can contain a lot of different elements, beyond text and space, like symbols, icons, rules, ornaments, and effects.
 But for the most part, it contains just the marks of glyphs and the spaces within and around them.
 And the majority of the fonts we use today contain mostly space.

 So let’s take a closer look at the  roles of these spaces, the interplay of their roles, and how some of their roles change with the addition of variable fonts.